 Then global BGAN landed.
 Tan was heavily involved in the development, verification and qualification of the land and maritime terminals for this $1.5 billion implementation.
 The satellite system targeted the land market initially but found its natural home in maritime and aviation, today dominating the satellite mobile market as FleetBroadband and SwiftBroadband.

-After flat panel antenna, Tan engaged in an early study of the next generation Inmarsat-5 satellite constellation service, comparing offerings from different Ku-/Ka-band systems.
+Tan moved on to an early study of the next generation Inmarsat-5 satellite constellation service, comparing offerings from different Ku-/Ka-band systems.
 It was interesting enough work but paled into insignificance compared with the challenging interference mitigation project that came to dominate his work life for six years.

 EchoStar wanted to use Inmarsat’s frequency for terrestrial mobile phone use on the US landmass but the proposed network would be very close to GPS frequency, running the risk of jamming receivers on the ground – and Inmarsat’s own terminals.
 Tan led the terminal development team whose efforts would mitigate this jamming effect, particularly critical for the US coastguard and US military.
 All Inmarsat maritime L-band terminals had to be redesigned for interference resilience, with Tan negotiating eight multi-million dollar contracts with international Inmarsat terminal manufacturers.

 Next up for Tan was a development encompassing yet another massive jump in bandwidth and a challenging new frequency – the Global Xpress Ka-band system involving maritime test vessels.
 He managed multiple ship terminal installation logistics, while project managing the Global Xpress land terminal development involving four manufacturers based in US and Europe.
 Global Xpress dishes continue to be installed in their hundreds each month.